 If you have any doubts as to whether your reaction to a particular remedy is part of your healing process, then contact your homeopath who will be able to reassure you, or vary your treatment appropriately.

 Homeopathy is much more than an instant cure.
 Rather it is a system of medicine that, over a period of time, will support you in your attempt to become and stay as healthy as you possibly can.
-If this is what you seek then take the first step to getting better by telephoning Well House Clinic, Hailsham on 01323 842633 and asking for an appointment with Keith.
+If this is what you seek then take the first step to getting better by telephoning Homeopathy For Health on 07591155977 and asking for an appointment with Keith.